Seasonal Flu Information

 - Over-the-counter cough medications, such as those with dextromethorphan, can be effective.
 They are available in the UHS Pharmacy and should only be used as directed on the package.

-Most people should be able to recover in their dorm, but watch for warning signs that mean you should seek immediate medical care.
+Most people should be able to recover in their dorm or residence, but watch for warning signs that mean you should seek immediate medical care.

-- Flu-like symptoms improve but then return with fever and worsening cough
+- Flu-like symptoms improve but then regress with worsening cough.

 - Your fever returns after being absent for a day, or a significant change in fever pattern occurs.
 For example, it was 101 degrees for several days and now it’s 103 degrees.